rstudio/visual-markdown-editing/docs/additional.md

 Set the Zotero Library option to "Web", then paste in your Zotero Web API Key.
 You can use **Verify Key...** button to confirm that your Zotero API key is working correctly.

 Once you've confirmed your connection you are ready to start inserting citations from Zotero.
-See the [Citations from Zotero](technical#citations-from-zotero) article for additional detals.
+See the [Citations from Zotero](technical#citations-from-zotero) article for additional details.